Over a decade ago, when my husband and I bought our home in Waterford, Ireland, we never gave much thought to privacy.

 - A building lot with a beach view in a private, gated development.
 Lot size is 2.15 acres, allowing plenty of space between you and your neighbors.
 This development has some of the best views on this side of the peninsula with easy access to fishing, surfing, and swimming.
 Price: US$114,906.

 2. Saint-Chinian, France

-Located in the recently-renamed Occitanie region (the “Other South of France”), and with more than 300 days of sunshine each year, Saint-Chinian and its environs are an outdoorsman’s paradise, and the region is rife with opportunity.
+Located in the Occitanie region (the “Other South of France”), and with more than 300 days of sunshine each year, Saint-Chinian and its environs are an outdoorsman’s paradise, and the region is rife with opportunity.

 This town is notable for two things in particular…

 First, its property prices, which are half those of Provence and the Côte d’Azur.

 The second reason for the growing popularity of this region is its wine.
 In fact, wine is the village economy.
 Saint-Chinian is home to 1,900 inhabitants and 200 winemakers (who are now producing world-ranking reds).

 Here you may feel you are in the middle of nowhere.
 But, in fact, Spain is near enough that you can pop over for dinner and Paris is just three hours away by TGV.

 A couple of offerings on the market right now: